alexghergh/magic-squares/README.md

 limit, i.e. the maximum number squared that can fit inside an 8-byte integer (for 64-bit machines), or 45000 for a 4-byte integer (for 32-bit machines).
-Realistically speaking though, your computer will run out of memory way before the magic square matrix is computed.
+Realistically speaking though, your computer will run out of memory way before this limit is reached.

-#### Odd-sized magic squares
+### Odd-sized magic squares

 There are various methods to compute an odd-sized magic square matrix.
 The one we will implement is _Uniform Step Method_ (p.
 9).
 Refer to the paper for a